Senator says Measure would Hold Drug Companies Accountable For High Prices, Bring Down Costs for Seniors, Families and Taxpayers

 Cutting Health Care Costs and Increasing Access to Quality Care a Top Priority

-Sen. Smith has made bringing down health care costs and increasing access to quality health care one of her top priorities.
+Sen. Smith has made bringing down health care costs and increasing access to quality health care top priorities.
 Her first bill took aim at a big pharma tactic that keeps affordable generic drugs out of the hands of Minnesota families and seniors.
 And she’s introduced legislation to require pharmaceutical companies to disclose how they’re using the billions in tax breaks they’ve received.
-Last month, a number of measures championed by Sen. Smith were included in a bipartisan package to address the rising cost of health care released by the Senate Health Committee—on which she serves—including Sen. Smith’s efforts to help bring lower-cost insulin and generic drugs to market.
-Both her bipartisan Protecting Access to Biosimilars Act and the Ensuring Innovation Act were added to the package, and her work with colleagues to increase price transparency by strengthening health care databases was also included.
+Last month, she introduced legislation to ensure students in Minnesota and across the country can access mental health services in their schools.